AndraxDev/speak-gpt/README.md

 > [!NOTE]
 >
-> To change your API provider, go to settings and select the API endpoint.
+> To change your API provider, go to Settings and select the API endpoint.
 You can also add your custom API provider.

 ## Basic features